adolfintel/WaifUPnP/README.md

 # WaifUPnP
-forked from WaifUPNP 1.0 with applied fix 1.1 and a refresh method() and also is upnp open now method.
+forked from WaifUPNP 1.0 with applied fix 1.1(which I wrote for him) and a refresh method() and also is upnp open now method.
 The orignal can be found here
 https://github.com/adolfintel/WaifUPnP